 Termite Bonds and Homeowners’ Insurance in Maryland

 A termite bond can be purchased separately from your homeowners’ insurance policy, and this is usually an agreement with a pest control company.
 While negligent termite companies have been at fault for some Maryland infestations, a termite bond may make them more likely to live up to their obligations.
 You are not just purchasing a service contract but coverage for damage caused as a result of an infestation.
 The agreement will typically include regular inspections and preventative treatment that can help ensure that your home never experiences an infestation or the severe structural damage that may follow.
 If you do sustain damages, the termite bond should cover the cost of hiring a termite damage contractor to perform necessary repairs.

 It is important to always stay alert for potential signs of a termite infestation even if you have a termite bond or an insurance policy rider.
 Swollen ceilings or floors, termite swarms, tunnels near your foundation and unpleasant odors may all be signs of active termites in your home.

 Maryland Termite Lawyer for Damage Claims

 You should not have to pay thousands of dollars due to the carelessness of a negligent pest company, realtor or home seller.
 If you have been left with substantial damage caused by termites, contact the Maryland termite attorneys at Whitney, LLP.
-We can find out who is to blame for your losses and work aggressively to pursue the compensation that you deserve, all with no out-of-pocket expenses or fees.
-Request your free consultation by using our online contact form or by calling Whitney, LLP at (410) 583-8000.
+We can find out who is to blame for your losses and work aggressively to pursue the compensation that you deserve.
+Request your legal consultation by using our online contact form or by calling Whitney, LLP at (410) 583-8000.